 before they perform any procedures.

-Submit it to the IACUC Committee for approval.
+consideration.
 You are not allowed to purchase animals or begin experiments until you

-have a signed approval.
+have a signed approval from the IACUC.
 Remember that approvals have time limits, and if the research

 will extend beyond the Approval Period, you must file the forms to gain approval for the next

 period.
 You may adapt the forms filed for the initial approval to fit your current requirements,

 but do not simply change the date and resubmit exactly the same form, or the committee may think

-you have done no work in the prior period and withhold approval on that
+you have done no work in the prior period and withhold approval on that basis.